univention/ucsschool-id-connector/docs/admin.rst

 .. _example_kelvin_config:

-Here is what the mapping related part of an example config looks like:
+Here is what the mapping related part of an example configuration looks like:

 .. code-block::